tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 $contact = new Contact();
 ```

-One final thing is if you want to use a class from another namespace in a
+One final thing, if you want to use a class from another namespace in a
-namespace which already has a class of the same name in it, then you can rename
+namespace which already has a class with the same name in it, then you can
-the one your are importing with the `as` statment like so:
+rename the one you're importing with the `as` keyword like so:

 ```php
 <?php